 lower the unit price.

-This solution works well, for example, when you want to apply a discount after the sale or adjust the purchase by one item down.
+This solution works, for example, when you want to apply a discount after the sale or adjust the purchase down by one item.

-When issuing a correction, the system doesn’t allow you to:
+When issuing a correction, the system doesn’t let you:

 increase the value of the invoice,